caitlinstanton/apcshomework-spring15/17-Hashing/README.md

     - EXAMPLES:
       - h(x) = x % 10,000 [converts OSIS to 4-digit index]
       - h(x) = multiply/add all nonzero digits of x % 10,000
+- PROBLEM: multiple objects can hash to the same slot/index [called clash, collision]
+  - Hash table's array has to be sufficiently large (sparsely populated)
+  - Hash function should do a good job distributing items in the table